-Our guide staff is composed of some of the most seasoned professionals in the region.
-Most licenses guides and outfitters are excellent instructors and we take great pride in helping both beginners and experts improve their game.
-We have a full time office staff to ensure that communications and trip planning are thorough and timely.
-With our wide range of rivers and trip options we work hard to match you up with a customized trip that will match your interests and budget.
+Our guide staff is composed of some of the most-seasoned professionals in the region.
+All of our licensed guides and outfitters are excellent instructors and we take great pride in helping both beginners and experts improve their game.
+We have a full-time office staff to ensure that communications and trip planning are thorough and timely.
+With our wide range of rivers and trip options, we work hard to match you up with a customized trip that will match your interests and budget.

 April and early May

 Early spring offers some of the most explosive dry fly fishing of the season as blizzard hatches of Mother's Day Caddis fill the air.
 Thick hatches of blue winged olives or March brown mayflies can be equally important.
 In addition to great match the hatch fishing early spring also offers some of the best trophy fishing of the year stripping big streamers for river browns or leaches for massive rainbows on private ranches.
 Early spring weather in the Rockies can range from t-shirt weather to a late snow so anglers should prepare with layered clothing.